justinmk/guh.nvim/README.md

 2. Sets global `<Plug>(guh-…)` keymaps.
 Provides default buffer-local mappings if you don't set any mappings to the `<Plug>` mappings.
 3. `:Guh` is the main entrypoint.
 It shows status, or views a given item (PR, issue).
-4. Presents PR diff comments in a 'scrollbind' split window.
+4. Presents PR diff comments:
+    - in a 'scrollbind' split window
+    - as "diagnostics" (`vim.diagnostic`), loaded in quickfix
 5. Loads most-recent CI logs for all "jobs" in the CI matrix.
-6. Provide PR comments as Nvim "diagnostics".
-7. (TODO) Fetch the git data into `.git` (without doing a checkout).
+6. (TODO) Fetch the git data into `.git` (without doing a checkout).
-8. (TODO) When viewing the diff, user can navigate to the git object (file) without doing a checkout.
+7. (TODO) When viewing the diff, user can navigate to the git object (file) without doing a checkout.
-9. (TODO) PR comments will display on relevant *local* git objects.
+8. (TODO) PR comments will display on relevant *local* git objects.

 ## Development